Resources for Students

 - Why CS@CCSU?

 - Employment statistics

 Welcome to the Computer Science Department at Central Connecticut State University.
 We offer several bachelors' degree programs as well as a graduate program in Computer Information Technology (CIT).
-The Honors Bachelor of Science (B.S.) program in Computer Science is accredited by the Computing Sciences Accreditation Board of ABET.
+The Honors Bachelor of Science (B.S.) program in Computer Science is accredited by the Computing Accreditation Commission of ABET.

 News and Announcements

 You may also visit a collection of previous announcements

 A CCSU team has emerged victorious over UConn in the final round of The Hartford Technical Case Competition, earning a total of $2,000.

 Round 1 of the competition, which began two weeks ago, paired four interdisciplinary CCSU student teams with mentors from The Hartford to analyze a real-world business problem and create a functional prototype solution.
 The teams took on the task of creating a new insurance claims system that avoided bottle-necking during catastrophes.
 The four CCSU teams presented their solutions to senior technical leaders at The Hartford on October 11.